 Accountability is one of World Vision's four partnership principles, an essential ingredient in achieving the over-arching Child Well-being Aspirations, Outcomes and Targets.

-World Vision's membership of the International NGO Charter of Accountability (INGO Charter) has provided additional impetus, sharpening our understanding of the many dimensions of accountability and identifying areas for improvement.
-After review of the 2014 report and in recognition of the progress World Vision has made in meeting the Charter's accountability requirements, World Vision has been moved to submit a detailed accountability report once every two years with a short interim report in-between years.
-This report is published on both the INGO Accountability Charter and WV Accountability websites.
+Annually, we report publicly on our economic, environmental and social performance according to the Accountable Now Reporting Guidelines to an Independent Review Panel.
+After review of the 2014 report and in recognition of the progress World Vision has made in meeting the Accountability Commitments, World Vision has been moved to submit a detailed accountability report once every two years with a short interim report in-between years.
+These reports are published both on the Accountable Now and WV Accountability websites.